 Loading Stack -

 0 images remaining

-A well demarcated lesion measuring 21 x18 mm in maximal axial dimensions is seen centred within the right cerebellum.
+A well demarcated lesion measuring 21 x18 mm in maximal axial dimensions is seen centered within the right cerebellum.
 The lesion demonstrates a hyperdense rim and a hypodense core.

-The hypodense region surrounding this lesion is in keeping with vasogenic oedema.
-The lesion and secondary oedema cause moderate surrounding mass effect and partial effacement of the fourth ventricle.
+The hypodense region surrounding this lesion is in keeping with vasogenic edema.
+The lesion and secondary edema cause moderate surrounding mass effect and partial effacement of the fourth ventricle.
 No hydrocephalus.

 Within the limitations of a non-contrast study, no further lesions are identified.

 This patient has known metastatic lung carcinoma and this is a fairly typical cerebellar metastasis requiring a surgery to decompress the posterior fossa.